abcnorio/mixedmethod-rcode/README.md

 ## R libraries

 Many scripts require external R packages and external libraries.
 Sometimes they require especially under Linux some compilation of libraries.
-Such compilations under Linux should be done directly by running R from the commandline and not via using some GUI like rstudio, because experience shows that the compilation tends to break and fail if such a GUI is used.
+Such compilations under Linux should be done directly by running R from the commandline and not via using some GUI like RStudio, because experience shows that the compilation tends to break and fails if such a GUI is used.
 Compilation directly via R on the commandline works pretty well, and afterwards the GUI can be used again.
 Under windows, most libraries do not require any compilation.
 If those compiled packages should be made available to all local users, start R as root and install then packages.

 ## Disclaimer